plone/volto/docs/source/client/actions/linkintegrity.md

-# Link Integrity
+# Link integrity

 When you create relations between content objects in Plone (for example, via relation fields or links in text blocks), these relations are stored in the database.
-The Plone user interface will use those stored relations to show a warning when you try to delete a content object that is still referenced elsewhere.
+The Plone user interface will use those stored relations to show a warning when you try to delete a content object that's still referenced elsewhere.
 Link integrity avoids broken links ("breaches") in the site.

 This check includes content objects that are located within a content object ("folderish content").